openedx/edx-documentation/en_us/shared/course_components/create_problem.rst

   this editor, you can quickly create problems with question and answer formats.
   Options for scoring, hints, feedback and more can be entered.

-* For advanced problem types (with the exception of :ref:`open response assessment<Open Response Assessments Two>`), the :ref:`advanced editor<Advanced Editor>` opens.
-In this editor you use open learning XML (OLX) elements and attributes to identify the elements of the problem.
+* For advanced problem types, the :ref:`advanced editor<Advanced Editor>` opens.
+  In this editor you use :ref:`open learning XML (OLX)<edX Open Learning XML Guide>` elements and attributes to identify the elements of the problem.
 Options for scoring, feedback and more can be entered.

-  For open response assessment problem types, you define the problem elements and options by using a graphical user interface.
+* For open response assessment problem types, you define the problem elements and options by using a graphical user interface.
 For more information, see :ref:`PA Create an ORA Assignment`.

+* For drag and drop problem types, you build an interactive assessment in a customized interface in which you define areas that learners can drag into target zones on a background image.
+For more information, see :ref:`creating_a_drag_and_drop_problem`.

 You can switch from the simple editor to the advanced editor at any time by selecting the **Switch to advanced editor** from the simple editor's settings.